BlenderAid/Asset-Flinger/README.md

 > Note that there's in development **a *new* very comprehensive Asset Browser for Blender by the Developers of the Blender Foundation**.
 Keep following the **<a href="http://gooseberry.blender.org" target="_blank">![Gooseberry blog](Gooseberry blog)</a>** and other Blender Development related channels in order to stay up to date on how it's progressing.
 That being said, Asset Flinger will probably eventually become unneeded.
 However, until that happens it sure can be fun and useful for some people.

 ##Download :
-Here you can download the easily installable Add-on with ready-made CC0/Public Domain objects, the Python files in correct directories and some .blend templates for the thumbnailer.
+Here you can download the easily installable Add-on with ready-made ***CC0 / Public Domain / 100%-free-for-commercial-use*** objects, the Python files in correct directories and some .blend templates for the thumbnailer.
 All in one package: **[Blender Aid Asset Flinger Add-on v0.1](http://files.manujarvinen.com/Blender_Aid/Blender_Aid_Asset_Flinger_Add-on_v0.1.zip)**

 ## Demo :